 - The free printable files.
 Print them on cardstock, using a color printer (I used this one with amazing results as you can see)

-School Bus Treat Boxes
+Subscribe to download your school Bus Treat Boxes

 - A craft knife

 - A metal ruler (or any durable ruler)